whyboris/utilitarianism.net/content/population-ethics.md

 - Yew-Kwang Ng (1989).
 [What should we do about future generations?
 Impossibility of Parfit's Theory X](https://doi.org/10.1017/S0266267100002406). _Economics and Philosophy_.
 5(2): 235–253.

 [^1]: When we talk about populations, we mean total populations: not just how many people are alive at a specific time, but consideration of all people across all time.
 [^2]: Other writers, following Parfit (1984), sometimes speak of a “wide person-affecting view” which allows for (non-instrumental) reasons to add happy lives.
-For ease of expression, in this article we use “person-affecting” in the more distinctive _narrow_ sense which rejects this idea.
+For ease of expression, in this chapter we use “person-affecting” in the more distinctive _narrow_ sense which rejects this idea.
-[^3]: Throughout this article, we use the terms “quality of life”, “welfare”, and “well-being” interchangeably.
+[^3]: Throughout this chapter, we use the terms “quality of life”, “welfare”, and “well-being” interchangeably.
 These terms are used to describe how well or poorly someone’s entire life goes, not just how well-off someone is at a specific moment in time.
 Moreover, concepts such as “units of well-being” and “well-being levels” are simplifications used for illustrative purposes, and they do not imply that we can in practice precisely measure well-being.
 [^4]: An alternative method is to add up the well-being levels of all individuals.
 [^5]: The notion of a positive life, which is critical for the total view, only makes sense relative to a zero point on the well-being scale.
 This zero point is the threshold above which life becomes “worth living”.
 A “neutral life”, at well-being level 0, is neither “worth living” nor “not worth living”.
 This may be either a life with no value or disvalue, or a life with exactly as much value as disvalue.
 For discussion of the subtleties surrounding the concept of a life “worth living”, see Broome, J. (2004). _[Weighing Lives](https://doi.org/10.1093/019924376X.001.0001)_.
 Oxford: Oxford University Press., pp. 66–68.
 [^6]: Stronger still: on the total view, it would be intrinsically _better_ to create a new person at welfare level 100 than to improve an existing person's well-being from level 1 to 100.